 Deciding which mortgage term to chose is a difficult task however it’s always best to make sure that the mortgage payment is no too much of a strain on the monthly budget.
 I suggest to clients to pick the term that best suits their lifestyle in terms of how they spend the money the earn and their medium to long term financial goals.
 People are different and what’s good for one person/family may not be good for another.
 We’re happy to discuss in further detail the benefits and drawbacks to both the 30 year fixed mortgage and the 15 year fixed mortgage if needed.

-The Lowest Mortgage Rate:
+Bringing The Lowest Mortgage Rate To Our Clients:

 Day in and day out we work hard to bring the lowest mortgage rate to our clients.
 30 year fixed mortgage term or a 15 year fixed mortgage term; we want to provide the lowest rate possible.
 We understand that it’s extremely important to them as every penny counts.
 So what do we do that other mortgage companies don’t?